nodejs/node-gyp/macOS_Catalina.md

 9. If the _acid test_ does _not_ pass then...
 10. `sudo xcode-select --reset`  # Enter root password.
 No output is normal.
 11. Repeat step 7 above.
 Is the path different this time?
 Repeat the _acid test_.
-12. Add a comment to https://github.com/nodejs/node-gyp/issues/1927 so we can improve.

 ### Installing `node-gyp` using the Xcode Command Line Tools
 1. If the _acid test_ has not succeeded, then try `xcode-select --install`